Grafijoss/git-professional/tutos/javascript/this-call-apply-bind.md

 ### bind
 ***

-No va a llamar la función directamente, si no que va a construir una nueva función y el this va a estar integrado
+No va a llamar la función directamente, si no que va a construir una nueva call y el this va a estar integrado

 ```javascript